IkuinenPadawan/lotto-app/README.md

 ## Motivation
 A school project to create a lottery application that calculates how many years it takes to win the lottery with user's given numbers.
 In addition, besides getting the application to function properly, goal was to learn javadoc and to create and import packages.

-## Features
+## Features and how it works
 User can give the lottery numbers in the command line when running the program.
 Program then checks if those numbers are usable and runs the lottery.
-If numbers were unusable the application will ask for the numbers until they are unique and withing the range of the usable numbers of the lottery.
+If numbers were unusable the application will ask for the numbers until they are unique and within the range of the usable numbers of the lottery.

 Each raffle takes one week and lottery will be run until user wins the lottery.
 App then prints out how many years it took to get each lottery number right.
 If it took more than a person's lifetime (120 years) to win the lottery, application will run the lottery again.